Exchange your paper driving licence for a photocard licence

 - you change your name (you must apply by post using paper form D1 or D2)

-If your paper licence is still valid, you don’t need to exchange it for a photocard version.
+If none of these apply and your paper licence is still valid, you don’t need to exchange it for a photocard version.

 Before you start

 DVLA will aim to send your driving licence within 3 weeks.
 It may take longer if your medical or personal details need to be checked.

 Use your Government Gateway ID to apply.
 You can register for a Government Gateway ID as part of your application.